Prelf1992/mlops-template-repository/README.md

 * Commit 341: Style: Refactor code in data model for better readability. at 2025-10-14 10:31:39
 * Commit 342: Perf: Fix bug in dependencies to align with standards. at 2025-10-14 15:48:41
 * Commit 343: Chore: Optimize performance of README for better readability. at 2025-10-14 16:02:55
+* Commit 344: Fix: Optimize performance of algorithm for better maintainability. at 2025-10-14 15:08:29